ralphschaefer/ArangoDbInit/ReadMe.md

 #### composite index items
 * fields: list of names of collection fields to be used as a composite index
 * options: index options.
 Possible option values are:
     - Unique
     - Sparse
+    - InBackground

+#### ttl index
+* field: name of collection field to be used as ttl index
+* expiresafter: seconds after witch the document will expire
+* options: index options.
+Possible option values are:
+    - Unique
+    - Sparse